zoema0815/LRU_Cache_Implement/README.md

 # Cache/Memory Controller
-This project is part of the ECE M116C Computer Architecture Systems course at UCLA.
-The goal is to design a cache/memory controller that efficiently manages data storage and retrieval within a computer system.
+This project was part of the ECE M116C Computer Architecture Systems course at UCLA.
+The goal was to design a cache/memory controller that efficiently manages data storage and retrieval within a computer system.

 # Overview